Next.js 16 + React 19: How I Prompted a Conversion-Focused App Router Migration

 Image Optimization at the Edge #

-Vercel's image optimization service works automatically with Next.js 16's Image component:
+Vercel's image optimization service works automatically with Next.js 16's Image component per Vercel Image Optimization docs.

 Core Web Vitals impact: Proper Image usage with Vercel typically delivers sub-2.5s LCP for content pages without manual optimization work.